 Facts and Resolution Options for the Dog Flu Dog Flu / Canine Influenza Overview The Dog Flu is an illness or Condition usually involving respiratory distress and possibly other symptoms, such as fever.
 Being caused by the Canine Influenza Virus, this type of...

-An Overview: PANO, or Panosteitis in Dogs Panosteitis, often abbreviated as PANO, is a condition characterized by an accelerated rate of growth which most commonly results in lameness and/or arthritis-like aches or pains in the long bone of the legs.
-Very likely, the...
+An Overview of Panosteitis in Dogs – PANO Panosteitis in dogs, often abbreviated as PANO, is a condition characterized by an accelerated rate of growth.
+This most commonly results in lameness and/or arthritic type aches or pains in the long bone of the legs.
+It is...

-Shedding & Hair Loss Concerns – What to Do Yikes, the piles of fur shed from the coat of your dog may not be as obvious as with this photo illustration, but they can certainly build up around the corners and crevices of your floors, on and around furniture...
+How to Stop Dog Hair Shedding Yikes, the fur shedding from your dog’s coat may not be as apparent as with this photo, but those little hairs can certainly build up.
+You find hair around the corners and crevices of your floors, on and around table legs, furniture, etc....

 What Can Be Done for Bronchitis in Dogs, Acute or Chronic Bronchitis in dogs, acute or chronic, usually affects middle-aged to older dogs.
 The cause of canine bronchitis isn’t completely clear but has often resulted from untreated respiratory issues like...